• Play the sound file

 Come aboard, Mr Frank — help us drain the swamp!

-04 — Familiarity breeds conflict.
+04 — Europe discovers White Flight.
 To return for a moment to Enoch Powell: How are things going in Europe with that mass Third World immigration Powell warned about in such alarmist phrases 48 years ago?